If you are 42 weeks pregnant and there is still no delivery, we are talking about postdates.

 - The thinning of the placenta and its deformation;

-- The presence of first born feces in the amniotic fluid;
+- The presence of meconium (fetal feces) in the amniotic fluid;

 - Degree of shortening and opening of the cervix;

 This data could be collected with an obstetrical ultrasound, Doppler sonography, and cardiotocography.